cse110-fa21-group21/cse110-fa21-group21/admin/cipipeline/phase2.md

 * `predeploytest` branch is basically the staging branch before full deploy.
 * Need to be in this staging branch for E2E because Puppeteer requires a link, and that link in `e2e.test.js` is directing to Netlify Branch Deploy of `predeploytest` branch

+Code Quality Review:
+* Runs when there are any pull requests
+* Using Codefactor Free Version.
+* Analysis and notifications are real time
+* Click on "details" to open up full analysis

 **Pull Request: `main`**